 Pedro received a BA degree in Communications and Advertising in 1999 and developed a wide range of interests and practices, from filmmaking to product design in government and corporate institutions.
 In 2009 he moved to Canada, and received a Master of Design degree from OCAD University in 2012, where he started his photographic practice.

-On his spare time, Pedro explores his other artistic calling as a musician, focusing on Middle Eastern percussion and its fusion with music from all over the world.
+On his spare time, Pedro explores his other artistic calling as the lead percussionist with The Blue Dot, an ensemble fusing music traditions from across the planet.
 Together with his wife, dancer Iana Komarnytska, Pedro travels the world creating music, dance and photography projects that bring together a variety of world traditions, which are often reflected in his fine art and advertising work.

 Check out Pedro's portfolio to see some recent projects.